ViRu-ThE-ViRuS/configs/README.md

 Here are the configurations I use for my dev setups.
 The Installation instructions are for *MacOS* as of yet.

+#### Kitty
+- I use Kitty as my primary terminal, its fast, hash everything i was missing in alacritty, so its my primary candidate for replacing iTerm2.
+The configuration folder is `kitty/`, to be placed in `~/.config/`

 #### iTerm2
-- I use iTerm2 as Terminal.app on MacOS doesn't support truecoloring as of yet
+- I use iTerm2 as (backup) Terminal.app on MacOS doesn't support truecoloring as of yet
 - The profile configuration is `Virus.json`

-#### Kitty
-- I am also experimenting with Kitty as my primary terminal, its fast, hash everything i was missing in alacritty, so its my primary candidate for replacing iTerm2.
-- `$ brew cask install kitty`
-The configuration folder is `kitty/`, to be placed in `~/.config/`

 #### Alacritty
 - I am experimenting with Alacritty as my primary terminal, because it is